darkcat-sudo/Talk-to-ChatGPT/README.md

-# Talk to ChatGPT is a software that can be use to talk to chatgpt in chrome window
+# Talk to ChatGPT can be use to talk to chatgpt in their website

-**ctrl+space to start**
-Uses **windows speech recognition** to recognise text and write and send it it in chatgpt website input Then **Copys the reponse from chatgpt** send it to tempo.txt file Then **Windows text to speech says the text**
+1. Uses **windows speech recognition** to recognise text and write and send it in chatgpt website input feild
+2. **Copys the reponse from chatgpt** send it to tempo.txt file
+3. Windows text to speech says the **last paragraph of chatgpt response**
 ### Note: I filtered the text to say last paragraph only.
 Change it to your needs or put promts that chat gpt says the thing in one paragraph or doesnt add unnessecery footer texts
-This way we can talk to gpt engine

-**Use case?**
+4. It also takes **record you and gpt response** in **report.txt** every conversation you have and analasy it later

+## How to get benefit of Talk to ChatGPT engine ?

 ### F1 Visa Interview Preparation:
 International students often need assistance and practice to succeed in their F1 visa interviews.
 This service helps reduce anxiety and increase their chances of approval.